A modern principle: avoid manipulation

 Technological manipulation by repetition

-One must understand that modern technology enables manipulation by persuasion from overstimulation.
-Allowing messages to enter your consciousness repeatedly will convince you they are true, even if they are not.
 The pervasive nature of messaging from technology is difficult to realize, considering its novelty in our societies.
 In this way, overstimulation can convince you to act on someone else's interests without your knowing.

 Technological manipulation aided by addiction

-Hyperstimulation is a principle taken from pornography.
+Once you're hooked, they can use hyperstimulation to keep your brain thinking it's succeeding overwhelmingly.
 Embellish the correct parts of a video, title, or article and the brain reacts with a proportionately large interest, to the point of addiction.

-Design of applications has shifted from utility to psychological reward.
 Websites want you to continue scrolling through their archives, and so they make the clickbait and hyperstimulation front and center.
 They are nominally websites that could contain useful information, but end up centering propaganda and "the message".

 How to avoid modern technological manipulation